ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/map-reduce-indexes.dotnet.markdown

 {PANEL/}

+{PANEL:Creating Multi-Map-Reduce Indexes}

+A **Multi-Map-Reduce** index allows aggregating data from several collections.

+They can be created and edited via [Studio](../studio/database/indexes/create-map-reduce-index) or with API, as shown below.

+In the following code sample, we define the map phase on collections 'Employees', 'Companies', and 'Suppliers'.
+We then define the reduce phase.

+You can see this sample described in [Inside RavenDB - Multi-Map-Reduce Indexes](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/11-mapreduce-and-aggregations-in-ravendb#multimapreduce-indexes).

+{CODE:csharp multi_map_reduce_LINQ@Indexes\MapReduceIndexes.cs /}

+Now define a session query.

+{CODE:csharp multi-map-reduce-index-query@Indexes\MapReduceIndexes.cs /}

+{PANEL/}

 {PANEL:Reduce Results as Artificial Documents}

 #### Map-Reduce Output Documents

-In addition to storing the aggregation results in the index, the map-reduce index can also output those reduce results as documents to a specified collection.
+In addition to storing the aggregation results in the index, the map-reduce index can also output reduction results as documents to a specified collection.
 In order to create these documents, called _"artificial",_ you need to define the target collection using the `OutputReduceToCollection` property in the index definition.